 My rating: 5 of 5 stars

-While Morrison hardly denies that racist exclusion—including, crushingly, economic exclusion—structures and necessitates the cultural inventiveness she celebrates, she nevertheless sees its passing as a loss.
-There is a slight suggestion in Sula that oppression makes communities and individuals interesting—that the merely happy and prosperous are contemptible.
+While Morrison hardly denies that racist exclusion—including, crushingly, economic exclusion—structures and necessitates the African-American cultural inventiveness she celebrates, she nevertheless sees its passing as a loss.
+There is even a slight suggestion in Sula that oppression makes communities and individuals interesting—that the merely happy and prosperous are contemptible.
 One sees what Morrison means, or at least I do, but as a politics this is either null (aestheticism, best left to fiction or poetry) or dangerous (fascism, a call to collective sacrifice and struggle against decadent, impure, effete others—white people, yes, but it has always seemed to me that the pejorative use of the racial epithet “white” often attracts the prejudicial associations that attach to “gay” and “Jewish” as well).

-Sula is mostly set between World Wars I and II in The Bottom, a black neighborhood in the Ohio town of Medallion.
+Sula is largely set between World Wars I and II in The Bottom, a black neighborhood in the Ohio town of Medallion.
 The town dates back to when a slave-owner tricked a freed slave into accepting, as recompense for work performed, hard-to-farm hill-land because, the master assured him, it was “the bottom of heaven.”
 The novel begins with a prologue, which Morrison disowns as making too many concessions to the befuddled white reader in her 2004 preface, that introduces and eulogizes the town:

 In that place, where they tore the nightshade and blackberry patches from their roots to make room for the Medallion City Golf Course, there was once a neighborhood.
 It stood in the hills above the valley town of Medallion and spread all the way to the river.
 It is called the suburbs now, but when black people lived there it was called the Bottom.
 One road, shaded by beeches, oaks, maples and chestnuts, connected it to the valley.
 The beeches are gone now, and so are the pear trees where children sat and yelled down through the blossoms to passersby.
 Generous funds have been allotted to level the stripped and faded buildings that clutter the road from Medallion up to the golf course.
 They are going to raze the Time and a Half Pool Hall, where feet in long tan shoes once pointed down from chair rungs.
 A steel ball will knock to dust Irene’s Palace of Cosmetology, where women used to lean their heads back on sink trays and doze while Irene lathered Nu Nile into their hair.
 Men in khaki work clothes will pry loose the slats of Reba’s Grill, where the owner cooked in her hat because she couldn’t remember the ingredients without it.